-17.62.080 Procedures to Nominate Resources for Placement or Deletion from the Alameda County Register
+17.##.080 Procedures to Nominate Resources for Placement or Deletion from the Alameda County Register

-A. The following parties shall have the authority to nominate a resource for placement on or deletion from the Alameda County Register as landmarks, historic preservation districts, contributing resources or structures of merit:

-- 1. The Owner of the historic resource proposed for designation, an authorized agent or, in the case of a historic preservation district, no less than fifty-one percent (51%) of property owners within the area of the proposed district; - 2.
-The Parks, Recreation and Historical Commission; and - 3.
+A. The following parties shall have the authority to nominate a resource for placement or removal from the Alameda County Register as landmarks, historic preservation districts, contributing resources or structures of merit: 1.
+The Owner(s) of the of the historic resource proposed for designation or authorized agent; 2.
+The Parks, Recreation and Historical Commission; 3.
 The Board of Supervisors.

-However, no nomination for placement on the Alameda County Register as a landmark, or structure of merit shall proceed without the written consent of the property owner on a form supplied by the County.
+However, no nomination for placement on or deletion from the Alameda County Register as a landmark, or structure of merit shall proceed without the authorization of the property owner.

+B. The Parks, Recreation and Historical Commission shall initiate landmarks, historic preservation districts, contributing resources or structures of merit nominations by adopting a resolution of intent to consider a nomination either on its own motion, or at the request of the Planning Department or members of the public.
+The Board of Supervisors may nominate landmarks, historic preservation districts, contributing resources or structures of merit by adopting a resolution identifying the nominated resource and transmitting its resolution to the Parks, Recreation and Historical Commission.
+The Parks, Recreation and Historical Commission shall adopt a resolution of intent to consider nominations for resources nominated by the County Board of Supervisors.
+Notice of public meetings shall follow the guidelines established in Section 17.##.120. of this Ordinance.

-B. If designation is initiated by the owner, an application for designation shall be made to the Planning Department through submittal of the prescribed application form accompanied by a non-refundable filing fee as set forth in the schedule of fees established by resolution of the Board of Supervisors and supporting documentation including, but not limited to, State of California Department of Parks Recreation 523 series forms or other historic resource inventory forms as may be approved by the State.
+C. If designation is initiated by the owner, an application for designation shall be made to the Planning Department through submittal of the prescribed application form accompanied by a non-refundable filing fee as set forth in the schedule of fees established by resolution of the Board of Supervisors and supporting documentation including, but not limited to, State of California DPR 523 series forms or other historic resource inventory forms as may be approved by the State.
 Such documentation must be prepared by an individual who meets the professional qualification standards published by the National Park Service in the Federal Register (Code of Federal Regulation, 36 CFR Part 61), as determined by the State Office of Historic Preservation.

-Submission of an application for designation shall be deemed written consent by the owner to the designation by the County.
-If an application is determined to be incomplete, it shall be returned to the applicant and the applicant may re-submit the application with the documentation necessary to complete it without an additional filing fee.
+D. If the application is determined to be incomplete, it shall be returned to the applicant and the applicant requested to submit the documentation necessary to complete the application.
+No additional filing fee will be required.